|Name of gadget||Tag|

 Orientation can be determined by putting the Scene Space transform output through a splitter and then putting the rotation output through another splitter to get X, Y and Z rotation.

-Scale refers to the size of the tag and not any object it is attached to.
+Scale refers to the size of the tag and not any object it is attached to; however the act of scaling an object will automatically scale any tags (or other logic) that are in the same group.

 Turn this gadget on/off here.

-When you stamp down a tag and select it, you’ll see a move handle appear right next to it.
+When you stamp down a tag and select it, you’ll see a move handle appear next to it.
 By default, this is just above the gadget (or the microchip that it’s snapped to).
-You can grab this with to drag it anywhere in your scene, or with to rotate it to any angle.
+You can grab this with your imp to drag it anywhere in your scene, or to rotate it to any angle.
 In this way, you can separate your tag gadget from the reference point that it applies to.
+The gizmo only appears when the tag is selected or its tweak menu opened.

-For example, if you place a tag in a basic puppet’s microchip, the tag’s point of reference will be just in front of the basic puppet’s feet.
+For example, if you place a tag in a basic puppet’s microchip (assuming you haven’t moved that chip), the tag’s point of reference will be just in front of the basic puppet’s feet.
 If you want sensors to detect, say, the centre of the puppet’s torso, you could drag the reference point’s move handle to that location instead.

 You’ll note that the reference point can be rotated as well as relocated.
 This will affect the output of the Scene Space Transform gizmo.

-If, inversely, you can see the reference point you can hover the imp tip over it and “quick zoom” to the corresponding tag gadget with .
+If, inversely, you can see the reference point you can hover the imp tip over it and “quick zoom” to the corresponding tag gadget with L1 and R1 .

 This is a pretty powerful gadget and can be used to create paths for NPCs to follow, directions for characters to turn in, positions for objects to move to as well as labelling objects with unique identifiers.